National Dish of Fiji – Fijian Kokoda

 Directions for Preparing Fijian Kokoda

-- Remove the bones from the fish filet and discard.
+- Remove the bones from the fish filet and discard them.

 - Use a sharp knife to cut the fish into small 1 cm cubes.